Puerto Rico Fast Facts

 Over 40% of the population lives in poverty, according to 2016 Census estimates.

-Puerto Ricans have voted a half-dozen times on statehood, as of 2017.
+Puerto Ricans have voted in five referendums on the issue of statehood, in 1967, 1993, 1998, 2012 and 2017.
+The 2012 referendum was the first time the popular vote swung in statehood's favor.
+Since these votes were nonbinding, no action had to be taken, and none was.
 Ultimately, however, Congress must pass a law admitting them to the union.

 In addition to becoming a state, options for Puerto Rico's future status include remaining a commonwealth, entering "free association" or becoming an independent nation.
 "Free association" is an official affiliation with the United States where Puerto Rico would still receive military assistance and funding.